 The Rose Canyon Mitigation Project is located in the Rose Canyon Open Space Park, starting 0.5 mile west of Genesee Avenue and continuing another 0.5 mile further west into the park (Figure 4).
-Approximately 5 acres of oak forest, southern riparian cottonwood-willow riparian forest, and mulefat scrub were created adjacent to Rose Creek with 0.61 acre of riparian enhancement.
+Approximately 5 acres of oak forest, southern riparian cottonwood-willow riparian forest, and mule fat scrub were created adjacent to Rose Creek with 0.61 acre of riparian enhancement.
 Approximately 4.75 acres of Diegan coastal sage scrub were restored in the upland Seven areas. vears of maintenance was completed in the project area and regulatory sign-off was received in July 2016.

-Rose Canyon: Mulefat scrub, August 2020
+Rose Canyon: Coastal sage scrub and riparian habitat, June 2021

-As of summer 2020, native vegetative cover at the site is very high, with upland habitats exceeding 95 percent cover with a high diversity of species that includes California sagebrush, lemonadeberry (Rhus integrifolia), broom baccharis (Baccharis sarothroides), coyote bush (Baccharis pilularis), and San Diego goldenbush (Isocoma menziessii).
+As of summer 2021, native vegetative cover at the site is very high, with upland habitats exceeding 95 percent cover with a high diversity of species that includes California sagebrush, lemonadeberry (Rhus integrifolia), broom baccharis (Baccharis sarothroides), coyote bush (Baccharis pilularis), and San Diego goldenbush (Isocoma menziessii).
 The wetland creation habitat exceeds 100 percent cover in some sections of the project area with a good vertical richness of both trees and shrubs.
-Many cottonwood (Populus spp.) and willow (Salix spp.) saplings were observed on the site.
-Higher than average rainfall for the year contributed to site hydrology, but did not cause any obvious damage to plants or erosion within the mitigation areas.
+Many cottonwood (Populus fremontii) and willow (Salix spp.) saplings were observed on the site.
 The native grassland habitat continues to do well, with increased coverage of purple needlegrass and (Stipa pulchra), and beardless wild rye (Elymus triticoides).
 The site will continue to receive maintenance to help ensure native habitat continues to increase in maturity and spatial coverage.
 This year maintenance crews focused on control and removal of non-native species such as mustard and sweet clover.

 Mitigation Credit Status

 Habitat Type Acres Assigned Balance

-Riparian Forest (Creation) 5.05 3.19 1.86
+Riparian Forest (Creation) 5.05 3.67 1.38

-Riparian Forest (Enhancement) 0.61 0.55 0.06
+Riparian Forest (Enhancement) 0.61 0.61 0

 Diegan Coastal Sage Scrub (Tier II) 4.75 2.48 2.27

 Native Grassland (Tier I) 0.28 0.09 0.19